You Trust 1000 Strangers Every Time You Deploy

 The New Supply Chain: AI-Native Means Everyone Installs Packages Now

 Here's the part that changes the math.
 Daylight is AI-native - and that doesn't just mean our engineers use AI tools.
 Everyone does.
-Product, security analysts, operations - Claude is embedded across the organization.
+Product, security engineers, operations - Claude is embedded across the organization.
 We're heavily invested in it, and it makes the entire team faster.

 This is where infrastructure-level controls matter most.
 The registry firewall and 7-day cooldown don't care who triggered the install - every package download, from every source, passes through the same behavioral analysis layer.